taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: *"I gotta eat it before I realise how fake it tastes, otherwise I'll lose my appetite."*

+Iri moves invisibly across the flight deck of the dock landing ship.

+Iri: *"Ugh, your guts are going through so much abuse right now..."*

+### Page 3

 We see Iri clinging invisibly to the ceiling of the command deck.

-Iri: *"Ugh, your gut is going through so much abuse right now..."*

 Below Iri, Peacekeepers stand at workstations that look like mega-industrial versions of the **INFO-SPHERE** desk we saw Iúna using back in 2066.

 *Need to consult with someone who knows how a naval vessel works and what kinds of daily activities would happen on board.*

 Peacekeeper 1: **"This heat is brutal...you can tell we're only 6 degrees north of the Red Zone..."**

+*The Red Zone extends throughout the region between the [Tropic of Cancer](https://en.wikipedia.org/wiki/Tropic_of_Cancer) and the [Tropic of Capricorn](https://en.wikipedia.org/wiki/Tropic_of_Capricorn).*

 Peacekeeper 2: **"I'd rather be out here than back in those marsh caves!
 Eeugh, the smell!!"**